PatrickSVM/Seq2Seq-with-Attention/README.md

 <p align="center">
     Attention weights of an example translation

-The plot shows the attention weights and word alignments for the German example sentence "Natürlich sind wir mit der gegenwär- tigen Situation in China nicht zufrieden" with model translation "Of course, we are not satisfied with the current situation in China.".
+The plot shows the attention weights and word alignments for the German example sentence "Natürlich sind wir mit der gegenwär tigen Situation in China nicht zufrieden" with model translation "Of course, we are not satisfied with the current situation in China.".